SaymV/booktrades/README.md

-BookTrades is a closed source real-time textbook exchange site.
+BookTrades is a real-time textbook exchange site.

 **Note:** BookTrades is beta software.
 Most of it should work but it's still a little unpolished and you'll probably find some bugs.
 Use at your own risk :)